varanggoel/DebtWise/README.md

 Avalanche payoff strategies, and budgeting — plus a standalone **Streamlit RAG** app (`rag/`) for AI-powered analysis of financial documents.

-This repo was migrated from a MERN stack (Vite + React client / Express server) to a single Next.js app.

 ## Stack

 - **Next.js 15** (App Router) + **TypeScript**